 • a servo motor with (integrated) motor feedback of the rotor position,

-• an electric servo drive (motor controller),
+• a servo drive (motor controller),

 • actuated mechanics (linear or rotary).

 A servo motor is not just one specific type of motor.
 Every motor that has an encoder and is integrated in a servo loop can be considered to be a servo motor: an asynchronous motor with an encoder, a stepper motor with an encoder, a brushless DC motor (BLDC), a synchronous motor with permanent magnet and encoder, etc.

 But because motors (either synchronous or asynchronous) with a slim rotor design are often used for servo applications, they are often referred to as “servo motors”.

 The servo drive (motion controller/ servo control) uses pulse-width modulation (PWM) to regulate the frequency, voltage and transmit electric current that is supplied to the motor so that the required speed and torque can be achieved.
 The position of the rotor is usually measured by an encoder and the measured value is read off by the servo drive.
 This is how the speed can be very accurately and continuously adjusted, and the actual position can also be calculated and moved to the required position.
 This is called closed-loop control.